Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.atm
 ```

 The standard atmosphere, a unit of pressure, defined as 101,325 Pa.

-Dimension: 𝐌 𝐋^-1 𝐓^-2.

-See also: `Unitful.Pa`.

 #### Barye